Tunetown/SNIPE_Experimenter/README.md

 The network is using back propagation feed forward networks exclusively at the moment.
 Support for other topologies or training algorithms will probably be integrated in a later release.

+For details about the theory behind this, see David Kriesel´s excellent book "A Brief Introduction to Neural Networks", available at http://www.dkriesel.com/science/neural_networks.

 ## Compatibility

 The application has been developed using Java 1.8, but should also run without problems with Java 1.6.